DC-analysis/dclab/docs/sec_getting_started.rst

   multiple measurements at a time.
 Note that you should keep the original .tdms files backed-up somewhere, because there might be future improvements or bug fixes from which you would like to benefit.
+  Please note that `DCKit <https://github.com/ZELLMECHANIK-DRESDEN/DCKit/>`_ offers a graphical user interface for batch conversion from .tdms to .rtdc.
 - You would like to apply a simple set of filters (e.g. polygon filters that you exported from within Shape-Out) to every new measurement you take and apply a custom data analysis pipeline to the filtered data.
 This is a